 You absolutely must watch the lectures.
 One very simple reason is that I often mention important aspects about the class in the lectures that I do not put on the class web page.
-For instance, in past terms, I have announced the testing rooms in the lectures and have not put them on the class web page or on the syllabus.
+For instance, in past terms, I have announced the testing rooms in the lectures and have not sent them in an email.
 Why did I do this?
-Because I want you to watch each and every lecture since that is the most important key to doing well in the class.
+Because I want you to watch each and every lecture since means you are engaged with the course and that is the most important key to doing well in the class.
 In the semesters in which I only announced the test rooms in the lectures, I received a bunch of emails from students who did not know the testing rooms.
 After I had answered a lot (with the terse response "Watch the lectures") I started to check these students' test scores on previous exam.
-The vast majority of them had not passed any previous exam and the highest test score received by any of them was a C. Why were they doing so poorly?
-I have to think it is because they were not watching the class.
+The vast majority of them had not passed any previous exam and the highest test score received by any of them was a C. In a past semester I had an exam that conflicted with a major religious holiday.
+I had 9 students email me on the day of the exam or the day before asking to take my makeup exam.
+Of course I let them, but of these 9 students 3 failed, 2 received Cs, and only 1 had an A. Why were these groups of students doing so poorly?
+I have to think it is because they were engaging with the course and were not watching the class.
 Is watching the class all you have to do to pass or receive an A?
 Get real-of course not!
 Some students watch the lectures, study hard and still fail the class.
 I guess it's because economics comes hard for them.
 For me, languages are hard-I failed beginning German...twice!
 But I bet I would have done a lot better if I'd gone to class every day.
-So, I don't want you to fail because you get lazy and don't watch the lecture.
+So, I don't want you to fail because you get lazy and don't watch the lectures.